flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 ## SUGGESTED ORDER OF AGENT ENGAGEMENT (TYPICAL FLOW)

 **NOTE:** This is a general guideline.
-The BMAD method is iterative; phases/agents might be revisited.
+The ARCHITECTUM method is iterative; phases/agents might be revisited.

 1. **Analyst** - brainstorm and create a project brief.
 2. **PM (Product Manager)** - use the brief to produce a PRD with high level epics and stories.